 While pursuing his Ph.D. degree, Dr. Schniter received a Schlumberger Fellowship and an Intel Foundation Fellowship.
 He was awarded the 1999 Prize Paper Award from the IEEE Energy Development and Power Generation Committee for work relating to his M.S. thesis.
 In 2003, he received the National Science Foundation CAREER Award and, in 2005, the OSU College of Engineering Lumley Research Award.
 With graduate student Adam Margetts, he co-authored a paper that was a finalist in the student paper contest at the IEEE ICASSP-2005 conference.
 With graduate student Arun Kannu, he co-authored a paper that was a winner in the student paper contest at the IEEE SPAWC-2005 conference.
 In 2012, his graduate student Justin Ziniel won First Place in the OSU Hayes Graduate Research Forum.
 With graduate student Jason Parker and collaborator Volkan Cevher, he won the 2016 IEEE Signal Processing Society Best Paper Award.
 Most recently, he won the Qualcomm Faculty Award in 2017 and 2018.

 Dr. Schniter's areas of research include signal processing, machine learning, information theory, communication theory, compressed sensing, and sensor networks.
-His sources of funding include the National Science Foundation, MIT Lincoln Labs, Qualcomm, the Defense Advanced Research Projects Agency, the Air Force Research Laboratory, the Office of Naval Research, Sandia National Labs, and Motorola Labs.
+He has received research funding from the National Science Foundation, the National Institutes of Health, the Defense Advanced Research Projects Agency, the Office of Naval Research, the Air Force Research Laboratory, MIT Lincoln Labs, Sandia National Labs, Qualcomm, and Motorola Labs.